Term GradesPage address: https://www.mnsu.edu/registrar/facultygrades.html

 Saving draft grades for students makes it possible for an instructor to enter grades beginning the fifth calendar day after the first official day of the course--this can continue throughout the rest of the course.
 HOWEVER, these are NOT posted grades.
 An instructor would still need to post the grades at the appropriate time in order for them to actually become part of a student's record.
 This may fit some situations, but there is NO NEED to draft grades.

 Faculty have the option to import final grades from D2L Brightspace into ISRS via the E-Services Grade and LDA Entry interface.
 For more information, go to http://www.mnsu.edu/registrar/documents/import_grades_d2l.pdf

 It is not necessary to enter all the grades for a course at one time.
 You can post grades for some of the students and come back at a later time to post the grades for the others.

 It is important to note that once you have posted grades, you will not be able to re-enter them in order to change a grade.
-Changes to grades that you have posted need to be made by turning in Change of Grade forms to the Office of the Registrar.
+Changes to grades that you have posted need to be made by going to E-Services/Faculty/Change Grade.
+For more information, go to /registrar/documents/electronic_grade_change.pdf

 Questions concerning term grades should be directed to